Use these custom CSS best practices to make your site beautifully branded and responsive.

-A pseudo class is a special state of an element.
-The most recognizable pseudo classes are the ones used for links such as
+A pseudo-class is a special state of an element.
+The most recognizable pseudo-classes are those used for links such as

 :focus.
-There are LESS variables and mixins that will generate these pseudo classes for you in regards to primary, secondary, and tertiary link colors.
-If you make changes to any link styling in the Control Panel, make sure you also update the styles for the pseudo classes.
-Forgetting about how a
+There are Less variables and mixins that will generate these pseudo-classes for you with regard to primary, secondary and tertiary link colors.
+If you make changes to any link styling in the control panel, make sure you also update the styles for the pseudo-classes.
+Forgetting about how

-:hover should look can cause difficulty for users who navigate by keyboard only and those on touch screen devices.
+:hover should look can cause difficulty for users who navigate by keyboard only and for those on touchscreen devices.

-.no-touch will be added.
+.no-touch should be added.
 This class name is responsible for all

-:hover affects on devices without touch screens and should be prefixed onto all CSS selectors referencing this pseudo class.
+:hover effects on devices without touchscreens and should be prefixed onto all CSS selectors referencing this pseudo-class.
 The

 .no-touch class is required because of an issue with